top of page

 Role:

-As the lead drivetrain engineer, my responsibility is to design, manufacture and integrate a new high-voltage drivetrain architecture that maximizes powertrain efficiency and performance.
+As the lead drivetrain engineer, my responsibility was to design, manufacture and integrate a new high-voltage drivetrain architecture that maximizes powertrain efficiency and performance.
 Drivetrain consists of packaging the motor, motor controller, and differential.
 I constantly apply concepts from my previous courses like statics, mechanics of materials, properties of materials, and manufacturing processes.

 2023-02-03 23_37_46-SOLIDWORKS Student Edition - Academic Use Only - [EN-A0100-BA-Drivetra